Quantum teleportation mediated by surface plasmon polariton: Results

-\sectionuser{Realizing quantum teleportation between photon and SPP}\qquad Figure~\ref{fig1:ExpSet}\textbf{e} presents a layout of our experimental setup.
+Figure~\ref{fig1:ExpSet}(\textbf{e}) presents a layout of our experimental setup.
 The entangled photon pairs are generated from spontaneous parametric down conversion, which is realized by embedding a periodically poled KTiOPO$_4$ (PPKTP) crystal in a Sagnac interferometer~\cite{Kim2006PRA.73.012316, Fedrizzi2007OE.15.15377}.
 The quantum state of photons A and B is similar to the singlet state:

 which has a fidelity of approximately 98$\%$. $\ket{H}_{A}$ ($\ket{V}_{A}$) denotes the horizontal (vertical) polarization state of photon A. The same notation is used for photon B. We obtain coincidence counts at a rate of approximately 100 kHz with a pump power of 20 mW.